ollm/OpenComic/TRANSLATE.md

 https://winmerge.org/

-Don't forget to activate the language by editing the [`languagesList`](https://github.com/ollm/OpenComic/blob/master/languages/languagesList.json) file and adding `"active": true` to the language, if the language is not in the list you can add it.
+Don't forget to activate the language by editing the [`languagesList.json`](https://github.com/ollm/OpenComic/blob/master/languages/languagesList.json) file and adding `"active": true` to the language, if the language is not in the list you can add it.

-You can send a pull request with the new translated file, it is not necessary that the translation is complete.
+You can send a pull request or open a issue with the new translated file and the updated `languagesList.json`, it is not necessary that the translation is complete.

 The list of translators appears in the `About OpenComic` window.